fod/px.js/README.md

 statistical organisations to disseminate official statistics.
 For general information on PC-Axis refer to the [PC-Axis web site](http://www.scb.se/Pages/StandardNoLeftMeny____314045.aspx) and for information on the file format specifically, see the
 [PC-Axis file format specification](http://www.scb.se/Pages/List____314011.aspx).

-### Why parse PC-Axis files in the browser?

-Without a client-side PC-Axis parsing solution, to display or use data held in a PC-Axis file in a web browser it is necessary to either parse the PC-Axis file on the server and extract information based on the user's request, or to preprocess the data and store extracted subsets on the server.

-Both involve

 ## Dependencies